KelvinHere/Yoga_Milestone_4/testing.md

     - Users who try to GET request this page are handled by the django @require_POST decorator
     - If the logic of this view fails, users are given the message "Sorry, your payment cannot be processed. please try again later.
 You have NOT been charged for this transaction."

+## **Account Pages**

+- **Valid requests**
+    - User logging in with correct details is logged in and receives a success message
+    - User logging out is logged out
+    - User signing up with valid details will have an account created and a validation email setting
+    - Validation emails contain a link that activate the account
+    - Reset password will send a reset password email to the accounts email

+- **Error and Invalid request handling**
+    - Invalid details will not let a user log in
+    - Incorrectly input form data will display an error message on the form

 ## 3 - User Stories Solved
 ***